History of the Kentucky Baptists

 Old Clear Creek church stands as a monument of the past, pointing us to those who dared the roar of the British Lion, and waved the flag of liberty over the Blue Ridge and Alleghanies.
 Of the history of this mother church, an actor in its scenes still speaks.
 It is John Taylor.*

 "Through the winter and spring of 1785, several preachers had moved into the neighborhood, as John Dupuy, James Rucker, and Richard Cave; we held a council on the subject of a constitution, but we found a difficulty and in this way: A number of the members had been in the church with Lewis Craig, in Virginia, and in the traveling church through the wilderness, and its establishment in Kentucky; and, above all, if we had a new Church, we might lose Lewis Craig as our pastor, and though we had four ordained preachers, all of us did not make one Lewis Craig.
 But after several councils, we concluded rather than not have a church convenient to us, we would go into a constitution, under the hope that Brother Craig would visit us and set us right when we got wrong; to this height of respectability was Lewis Craig in Kentucky.
 We could only apply to South Elkhorn for assistance, and the helps from that establishment, agreed to acknowledge us a sister church.
 I think in April, 1785 about thirty members, to the best of my recollection, was in the new church, under the style of Baptist Church of Christ at Clear Creek.
-We soon began to baptize our young converts, for some of them were waiting for an opportunity; we went on in great harnlony through
+We soon began to baptize our young converts, for some of them were waiting for an opportunity; we went on in great harnlony through___________________________

 * History of Ten Churches, p.
 54.

-"At a church-meeting, held at Clear Creek, Saturday, 26th of March, 1785, Bro.
+[p.
+888]that year; we had four ordained preachers as named above.
+I think we baptized twenty that year.
+Clear Creek was the second Church on the north side of Kentucky.
+The same year, others were constituted, as the Great-Crossings, Bryant's and a church near Limestone, under the care of W. Wood."Such is the simple record of the first pastor Clear Creek Church.
+From the records of its first meetings is the following:"At a church-meeting, held at Clear Creek, Saturday, 26th of March, 1785, Bro.
 Lewis Craig was chosen Moderator.
 From a statement and recommedation made to the church, it was made evident that there were members (of South Elkhorn) who wished to be constituted into a church.
 A motion was made for a constitution of a church at Clear Creek, and it was referred to the fourth Saturday in May.

 "May 29th, 1785.
 The South Elkhorn Church met on Clear Creek; Lewis Craig, Moderator.
 A motion was made for a constitution of a chirch at this place, which was debated and agreed to, and the helps called, being present, viz; Lewis Craig, Geo.
 S. Smith, William Cave, Benjamin Craig, and John Haydon, who were requested to council and organize the church.
 Whereupon it was agreed, that it was a church, and received the Philadelphia Confession of Faith.
 The following was the boundary between this church and South Elkhorn: To begin where the road from Clear Creek to Lexington crosses Shannon's Run; thence straight to Scott's Station; thence south, to the Kentucky, and from thence, by a northerly course, to the South Fork of Elkhorn."